-Whether you’re looking to take your first steps into Further Education or you’re looking to add to your current skills, finance can be a pretty daunting subject.
+Whether you’re looking to take your first steps into Further Education (FE) or you’re looking to add to your current skills, finance can be a pretty daunting subject.
 We’ve pulled together a handy guide that focuses on the costs involved and the support available to you.
-If you’d like any further help or information, please do get in touch or join us at one of our information events.
-Please note that the following information refers only to FE students.

 Students aged 16-18